 Your village is your village.
 We don't train on your data.
 Connector tokens are encrypted at rest.
 You can export everything as JSON and delete in one tap.

 Because the metaphor for "many things working in parallel for me" is closer to a town than to a spreadsheet.
 Familiar visuals lower the stakes of delegation.
-You already know how to manage a town — you've played them your whole life.
+You already know how to manage a town.
+You've played them your whole life.